amirmasoudabdol/Bilbo/docs/test-strategies.md

 # Test Strategies

-*Test strategy defines the method of hypothesis testing.* After collecting data, the Researcher runs a statistical test on Experiment, and calculates appropriate statistics, and *p*-values for each outcome variables.
+*Test strategy defines the method of hypothesis testing.* After collecting data, the Researcher runs a statistical test on the Experiment, and calculates appropriate statistics, and *p*-values for each outcome variables.
 Thereafter, based on the calculated *p*-value, and given ɑ, *Test Strategy decides whether the test result is significant.*

 Similar to Data Strategy, we configure the Test Strategy by specifying the method name, follwing with its setting their specific parameters.
 Most tests should be accompanied by an ɑ level.
 This ɑ is going to be used throughout the rest of SAM to evaluate the significance level of an outcome.
 For instance, when a [policy](/decision-strategies.md#policy) queies for significance of an outcome, SAM asks Test Strategy to see whether for a given outcome, the test is significant.